anydotcrypto/metatransactions/README.md

 2. You need to import the package into your file:

 ```
-import { ChainID, ContractType,  ForwarderFactory } from "@anydotcrypto/metatransactions/dist";
+import { ChainID, ReplayProtectionType, ForwarderFactory } from "@anydotcrypto/metatransactions/dist";
 ```

-3. You need to decide which msg.sender solution to use and for what network.
+3. You need to decide which the network, replay protection, and the msg.sender solution.

-We have created two enumerations to keep it simple:
+We have support for two networks:

 ```
 ChainID.MAINNET
 ChainID.ROPSTEN

-ContractType.PROXYACCOUNTDEPLOYER
-ContractType.RELAYHUB
 ```

-We cover [ProxyAccountFactory vs RelayHub](https://github.com/anydotcrypto/metatransactions#proxyhub-vs-relayhub) later in the README.
-If you are unsure which one to use, then we recommend `ContractType.PROXYACCOUNTDEPLOYER` as it works for all existing contracts.
-Essentially, each user has a minimal proxy account contract and their meta-transaction is sent via the proxy.
-The target's msg.sender is the proxy contract's address.

-4. You need to decide which replay protection to use.

 Our library contains three types of replay protection (and more in-depth information can be [found here](https://github.com/PISAresearch/metamask-comp)):